 Expanding Norfolk architects designed new church

-Norfolk practice SMG Architects has offices in Sheringham and Norwich, and recent work has included designing an innovative new church building in Sheringham and taking a team to Uganda to help provide more facilities at a village school.
+Norfolk practice SMG Architects has offices in Sheringham, Norwich and St Neots, and recent work has included designing an innovative new church building in Sheringham and taking a team to Uganda to help provide more facilities at a village school.

 The practice has grown significantly since 1980 when David Stead Architects commenced trading.
 In 2000 Ian Mutton joined David creating Stead Mutton Architects.
 In 2010 we moved premises and changed our name to Stead Mutton Griggs Architects Limited, adding the name of Adam Griggs RIBA.
 In 2015 we changed the name again to SMG Architects Limited.